-It is recommended that IAOs review membership quarterly for all shared mailboxes they administer or are members of a group or department.
+It is recommended that IAOs review membership quarterly for all shared mailboxes they administer or are members of

+The name of the shared mailbox should reflect its purpose and be attributable to a group or department.
 All shared mailbox email addresses will be prefixed with 'yas.' automatically but the remaining name should start with the department or group that is responsible, eg yas.ICTNameOfSharedMailbox